 Hemp technology can be found in a wide variety of household goods.
 Aside from foods and essential oils, consumers can also find hemp water filters, glasses, pens, and more.
 In fact, a quick Google search reveals far more products than you probably thought could be made from hemp.
 Here are some of those hemp products:

 - Dog toys

 - Animal feed

 The list goes on and on, and as more innovative technologies continue to disrupt the hemp industry, we can assume this list will keep getting longer.

 What’s Next for Innovative Technologies in the Hemp Industry?

-Companies continue to push boundaries to develop new technologies that will drive the hemp industry forward.
-With a goal to expand uses of hemp, develop new methods for hemp cultivation and processing, and launch new hemp products – and doing so faster, cheaper, and with higher quality – it’s certain we’ll see many innovative hemp technologies in the future.
-The hard part is waiting to see what comes next!
+Despite the delays and barriers, companies continue to push boundaries to develop new technologies that will drive the hemp industry forward.
+With goals to expand uses of hemp, develop new methods for hemp cultivation and processing, and launch new hemp products – and doing so faster, cheaper, and with higher quality – it’s certain we’ll see many innovative hemp technologies debut in the future.

 Originally published 4/19/19.
 Updated 9/27/19.